mlc76520/AAV/README.md

-Using raspian bookworm x64 or using specialized multimedia distro like moode player https://moodeaudio.org/ Copy audio_vizualizer_backend to your raspberry pi and run main.py with python3
+Using raspian bookworm x64 or using specialized multimedia distro like moode player https://moodeaudio.org/

 How to install Starting from a specialized distro like moode audio player (Easy way)